orbcode/orbuculum/README.md

 What is it?
 ===========

-Orbuculum is a set of tools for decoding and presenting output flows from the SWO pin of a CORTEX-M CPU.
-Numerous types of data can be output through this pin, from multiple channels of text messages through to Program Counter samples.
+Orbuculum is a set of tools for decoding and presenting output flows from the Debug pins of a CORTEX-M CPU.
+Originally it only used the SWO pin but it now also supports hardware for parallel tracing through the TRACE pins too using the iCE40HX-8K FPGA Breakout Board.
+Numerous types of data can be output through these pins, from multiple channels of text messages through to Program Counter samples.
 Processing these data gives you a huge amount of insight into what is really going on inside your CPU.
 The current tools are;

 * orbuculum: The main program and multiplexer...used as a base interface to the target by other programmes in the suite.
-Generally you can just leave this running and it'll grab data from the target and make it available to clients whenever it can.
+Generally you configure this for the interface you're using and then you can just leave it running and it'll grab data from the target and make it available to clients whenever it can.

 * orbcat: A simple cat utility for ITM channel data.